fraktalio/fmodel-spring-state-stored-demo/README.md

 **Fmodel** is:

 - enabling functional, algebraic and reactive domain modeling with Kotlin programming language.
-- inspired by DDD, EventSourcing and Functional programming communities, yet implements these ideas and concepts in idiomatic Kotlin, which in turn makes our code
+- inspired by DDD and Functional programming communities, yet implements these ideas and concepts in idiomatic Kotlin, which in turn makes our code
     - less error-prone,
     - easier to understand,